Lang Tong: Production

-Loh was inspired by Audition and Dumplings.
+Loh was inspired by Japanese film Audition (1999) and 2004 Hong Kong film Dumplings.
 Casting was difficult because of the required nudity and sex scenes, which Loh said were partly in response to a perceived avoidance of risk-taking the local cinema.
 Shooting took place over two weeks in April 2014 in Tiong Bahru.
 It is the first in a proposed trilogy.

 Release

 Lang Tong premiered at the Singapore International Film Festival on December 13, 2014.
 Yap received online harassment after the film's red-band trailer was released, which featured graphic sex and nudity.
 Harassers claimed she took the role to become famous, but Yap stated the reason was to conquer lingering insecurities over her body from when she had anorexia as a teenager.
 Following the film's premiere, three minutes were cut for the theatrical release, due to a graphic lesbian sex scene and a castration scene.
 It was released in Singapore on March 5, 2015, where it grossed US$56,609.